 The airspace around Ft.
 Worth’s Meacham Field is some of the busiest on the planet, and this statement was as true in 1973 as it is today.
 Several hundred machines of all types transit this rather large “general aviation” airport each day.
 Everything from small trainer aircraft, to large corporate jets, up to and including the occasional airliner flying a charter or ferrying in for some contract maintenance.
 So why on Earth did I pick this busy place to begin my flight training way back then?
 One reason.
 My best friend Randy C. had joined the Civil Air Patrol and had received his training there, so I figured if it was good enough for him then it would be good enough for yours truly.
 Ft.
 Worth School of Aviation had a brand new Private Pilot student.

 I was most assuredly NOT “born a pauper to a pawn” (“…on a Christmas Day, when The New York Times said God is dead, and the wars begun…” sorry, my favorite Elton John lyric…), but our family of seven hung to the tag of “middle class” by our fingernails.
 We didn’t actually do without the essentials, but there were scant few extras and frills under our roof.
-Mom’s sewing machine logged hundreds of hours fashioning clothes for us (mainly my sisters), and Dad busted many a knuckle as our chief automobile maintenance officer (and I saw countless weekends with my head under a hood with him).
-Fortunately for me, by the time I began my training in the summer of 1973, I was twice daily delivering several hundred newspapers (at 0400 and 1600 each day), and was raking in almost a thousand dollars profit each month.
+My dear mother’s sewing machine logged countless hours fashioning clothes for us (mainly my sisters), and Dad busted many a knuckle as our chief automobile maintenance officer (and I saw countless weekends with my head under a hood with him).
+Fortunately for me, by the time I began my training in the summer of 1973, I was twice daily delivering several hundred newspapers (at 4:00 am and 4:00 pm), and was raking in almost a thousand dollars profit each month.
 A king’s ransom for your average 17 year old, and the lion’s share of it wasn’t spent on every-day, normal things,… like girls, cars, dirt bikes, stuff like that.
 Nope, it was spent on a little blue and white Cessna 150 by the name of “N5305Q”.

 My first Logbook entry reads: